Wiretap Report 2019

 Arrests and Convictions

 Data on individuals arrested and convicted as a result of interceptions reported as terminated are presented in Table 6.
-As of December 31, 2018, a total of 7,498 persons had been arrested (down 22 percent from 2017), and 1,122 persons had been convicted (down 42 percent from 2017).
-Federal wiretaps were responsible for 16 percent of the arrests and 19 percent of the convictions arising from wiretaps for this period.
-The District of Minnesota reported the most arrests and convictions for a federal district in 2018, with wiretaps there resulting in the arrest of 137 individuals and the conviction of 129 individuals.
-At the state level, Queens County, New York, reported the largest number of arrests (1456) and the highest number of convictions (398) in 2018.
+As of December 31, 2019, a total of 10,584 persons had been arrested (up 41 percent from 2018), and 2,699 persons had been convicted (up 141 percent from 2018).
+Federal wiretaps were responsible for 17 percent of the arrests and 9 percent of the convictions arising from wiretaps for this period.
+The Western District of Tennessee reported the most arrests for a federal district in 2019, with wiretaps there resulting in the arrest of 154 individuals.
+CA-S reported the most convictions for a federal district in 2019, with wiretaps there resulting in the conviction of 45 individuals.
+State wiretaps were responsible for 83 percent of the arrests and 91 percent of the convictions arising from wiretaps for this period.
+Queens County, New York, was the jurisdiction that reported the largest number of arrests (1,607) and the highest number of convictions (1,019) arising from a state wiretap in 2019.

-Table 7 presents data on intercepts requested and authorized each year from 2008 to 2018.
-Authorized intercept applications reported by year increased 7 percent from 2,737 in 2008 to 2,937 in 2018.
-Most wiretaps have consistently been used for narcotics investigations, which accounted for 58 percent of intercepts reported in 2008 (1,593 applications) and 46 percent in 2018 (1,354) applications).
-Table 9 presents the total number of arrests and convictions resulting from intercepts terminated in calendar years 2008 through 2018.
+Table 7 presents data on intercepts requested and authorized each year from 2009 to 2019.
+Total authorized intercept applications reported by year increased 2 percent from 3,155 in 2009 to 3,225 in 2019.
+Most wiretaps have consistently been used for narcotics investigations, which accounted for 86 percent of intercepts authorized in 2009 (2,046 applications) and 39 percent in 2019 (1,266) applications).
+Table 9 presents the total number of arrests and convictions resulting from intercepts terminated in calendar years 2009 through 2019.

 Under 18 U.S.C. § 2519(2), prosecuting officials must file supplementary reports on additional court or police activity occurring as a result of intercepts reported in prior years.
 Because many wiretap orders are related to large-scale criminal investigations that cross county and state boundaries, supplemental reports are necessary to fulfill reporting requirements.
 Arrests, trials, and convictions resulting from these interceptions often do not occur within the same year in which the intercepts are first reported.
-Table 8 shows that a total of 7,932 arrests, 2,295 convictions, and additional costs of $61,254,707 arose from and were reported for wiretaps completed in previous years.
-Sixty-one percent of the supplemental reports of additional activity in 2018 involved wiretaps terminated in 2017.
-Interceptions concluded in 2017 led to 60 percent of arrests, 62 percent of convictions, and 57 percent of expenditures noted in the supplementary reports.
+Table 8 shows that a total of 7,568 arrests, 3,280 convictions, and additional costs of $45,962,870 arose from and were reported for wiretaps completed in previous years.
+Sixty-two percent of the supplemental reports of additional activity in 2019 involved wiretaps terminated in 2018.
+Interceptions concluded in 2018 led to 71 percent of arrests, 74 percent of convictions, and 58 percent of expenditures noted in the supplementary reports.

 |Title||Publication Table Number||Reporting Period||Publication Name|